Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 3. **Response Generation**: The chatbot generates an answer using the **Ollama** language model, ensuring that the response is helpful and empathetic.
 4. **Query Rejection**: If the query is deemed out-of-scope (e.g., harmful or inappropriate), the chatbot politely refuses to answer, explaining the reason.

-### System Architecture

-Here’s a high-level diagram of the system architecture: